-You’re taking care of your aging parents, with
+You’re taking care of your aging parents

 Everyone talks about Boomers, Millennials, X, Y, Z. However, few people talk about being sandwiched between a couple of those generations.
 Let alone, the stress, confusion, and concern about this new juggling act.
-One one end, you assist with the “learning to fly” stage of life.
+On one end, you assist with the “learning to fly” stage of life.
 At the other end, you try to find a smooth landing for your parents.

 Starting at the older end of the spectrum, most of our parents are not super open to discussing things.
-Whether it is real health issues, financial things, or clearly asking for help, they lived in, or in the shadow of the Depression.
-They are the bootstrap generation – they get up, get it done, and don’t talk much about it.
+Whether it is real health issues, financial topics, or generally asking for help, they are the bootstrap generation – they get up, get it done, and don’t talk much about it.
 Their circle of friends hear stories and readily share about awful things that happened to others.
 Because of that, suspicions arise, and often keep them from doing things that protect and help them.

-Sadly, this happens.
-However, it is far less often, and much harder to do, than what people realize.
+Sadly, this does happen.
+However, it is far less common and much harder to do than what people believe.
 Also, what is missed is that if a person plans proactively, he or she controls the process to protect from such bad acts.
 Additionally, if a person reaches incapacity without proper documents in place, guardianship is necessary.
 That is a much more intrusive and troublesome process than executed decision-making documents.